 To determine the power consumption of the entire computer, we monitor the current being drawn from the transformer by the computer.
-Figure 6 shows the output of the multimeter over time for a no power management example and figure 7 shows the output for a power management example, both running on the NEC Versa.
 This trace of current readings (11-12 readings a second), when integrated over time, provides us with the total energy and average power consumed during that time period.
-In figures 6 and 7, the solid line near 14 W represents the power consumed by this specific computer when it is idle.
-From this baseline information we collected about the necessary energy to run an idle computer, we can compute the cost of communication.
+From baseline information we collected about the necessary energy to run an idle computer, we can compute the cost of communication.
 This cost of communication includes the energy consumed by the communication device and any energy consumed by the CPU and hard disk due to the communication.
-Each experiment was performed over a period of 30 min to provide sufficiently long samples.
+Each experiment was performed over a period of 30 minutes to provide sufficiently long samples.
 To ensure stability in our reported numbers, we repeated our experiments several times for each scenario.
 The results presented in this section were taken from specific sample runs.
-Each individual run was chosen from a set of qualitatively similar runs of a particular experiment.
+Each individual run was chosen from a set of qualitatively similar runs of a particular experiment